 Our family has been gluten-free for over a year.
 Finding filling, healthy snacks – especially when we are on the go – hasn’t been the easiest task.

 These muffins freeze well, make great snacks to pack for my kids, and really help fill up my children.
 They are a go-to fast breakfast as well in our home.
-These muffins (even using pricey gluten-free oats) cost us less than $0.25 a muffin.
-A great savings over most pre-packaged gluten-free snacks!
+These muffins are a great savings over most pre-packaged gluten-free snacks!

 This recipe actually can easily be made non-gluten free as well and would be even cheaper with regular oats.
 Enjoy!